• Share this on:

 Last updated:

-1. What requirements must canned fruits and vegetables comply with to be allowed on the European market?
+1. What requirements and certifications must canned fruits and vegetables meet to be allowed on the European market?

-The European Commission Regulation sets maximum levels for certain contaminants in food products.
-This regulation is frequently updated.
-Apart from the limits set for general foodstuffs, there are also a number of specific contaminant limits for specific products.
-For canned products, there is one important limit on inorganic tin (maximum 200 mg/kg).
+The European Union (EU) places strict controls on contaminants in food, as per Regulation (EU) 2023/915, which places limits on maximum levels for certain contaminants in food.
+This regulation is updated frequently.
+Apart from the limits for general foodstuffs, there are also several specific contaminant limits for specific products.
+For canned food products, there is one important limit on inorganic tin (maximum 200 mg/kg).

 Other contaminants